 Losing weight improves the blood sugar levels in the body which can help prevent type II diabetes.
 On the other hand, those already suffering from the illness will notice that they require less medication to keep their blood sugar levels in check.

-One of the benefits of losing weight, even just 5% of body weight is that it helps increase good ‘HDL’ cholesterol levels in the body while simultaneously reducing bad cholesterol levels.
+One of the benefits of losing weight, even just 5% of body weight is that it helps increase good ‘HDL’ cholesterol levels while simultaneously reducing bad cholesterol levels.

 Reduces Triglycerides Levels

-It makes you less susceptible to heart attack or stroke.
+It makes you less susceptible to a heart attack or stroke.